 - a metallic or bitter taste that accompanies the burning sensation

-If not identified and treated properly, a severe burn of the tongue can become infected.
-Second-degree and third-degree burns should always receive attention from a medical professional.
+If it’s not identified and treated properly, a severe burn of the tongue can become infected.
+You should always go to a doctor for second-degree and third-degree burns.

 A burn of the tongue can also destroy taste buds, creating a lack of sensation where the burn occurred.
-However, this is typically a short-term complication, since your taste buds regenerate about every two weeks.
+This is typically a short-term complication because your taste buds regenerate about every two weeks.

 If you have burning tongue syndrome, the severe, untreatable pain can sometimes lead to feelings of depression and anxiety.

-Redness, swelling, and blistering are signs of a burn of the tongue.
+Redness, swelling, and blistering are signs of a tongue burn.
 Your doctor can likely diagnose the condition by simply examining your tongue.

-Burning tongue syndrome is diagnosed by excluding diseases and conditions of which the sensation may be a symptom.
-Your doctor will first want to discuss your oral care habits, to see if any such habits (overusing mouthwash, brushing excessively hard) are causing your symptoms.
+Burning tongue syndrome is diagnosed by excluding diseases and conditions with similar symptoms.
+Your doctor will ask you about your oral care habits to see if any habits, such as overusing mouthwash or brushing your teeth excessively hard, are causing your symptoms.

 You may also receive any of the following tests to rule out other conditions:

-- blood tests - to rule out nutritional deficiencies, hormone imbalances, and endocrine (diabetes, thyroid) disorders
+- Blood tests are used to rule out nutritional deficiencies, hormone imbalances, and endocrine disorders.

-- oral samples - to rule out oral conditions, such as thrush and oral lichen planus
+- Oral samples are used to rule out oral conditions, such as thrush and oral lichen planus.

-- allergy tests - to rule out food or additive allergy-caused burning of the tongue
+- Allergy tests are used to rule out burning of the tongue caused by allergies to food or additives.

-- saliva testing - to rule out dry mouth
+- Saliva testing is used to rule out dry mouth.

-- psychological surveys - questionnaires to see whether depression, anxiety, or stress may be the cause
+- Psychological surveys or questionnaires are used to see whether depression, anxiety, or stress may be the cause.

-- gastric reflux tests - to see whether you have GERD
+- Gastric reflux tests are used to see whether or not you have GERD.

 Initial treatment for a burn of the tongue should include basic first aid.
-Your physician should evaluate burns that exhibit the signs and symptoms of second-degree or third-degree burns.
+Your doctor should evaluate burns that exhibit the signs and symptoms of second-degree or third-degree burns.

 To avoid infection and reduce pain in a first-degree burn on the tongue: